|

 activities associated with the St. Clair River and assist in the development and

-implementation of the St. Clair River Remedial Action Plan
+implementation of the St. Clair River Remedial Action Plan.

-of the St. Clair River Watershed
+Friends of the St. Clair River Watershed

 The Friends of the St. Clair River Watershed provide fun, educational